There’s a vivid tapestry that runs through the country roads and city streets of Louisiana – the music.

 Lafayette: Moving to Cajun and Zydeco Jams

-Stumble upon a steady lineup of lighthearted Cajun and Zydeco bands in Lafayette, a festive, friendly city known as the heart of Louisiana’s Cajun & Creole Country.
+Stumble upon a steady lineup of lighthearted Cajun and Zydeco bands in Lafayette, a festive, friendly city known as the heart of Louisiana’s Cajun Country.
 You can’t fully appreciate Lafayette’s musical vibes without learning the Cajun two-step and there’s no better place to take a lesson than Glide Studios.
 Learn simple steps from an experienced instructor while live music fills the air.
 Got the moves down?
 You’re ready for Cajun Jam night at the Blue Moon Saloon – a live music and dance party bound to delight.
-You can also test out your newfound moves at Grant Street Dancehall, the Grouse Room or Artmosphere – all featuring live music luring you to the dance floor.
+You can also test out your newfound moves at Hideaway on Lee, The Grouse Room and Artmosphere – all featuring live music luring you to the dance floor.
 While you’re sampling authentic Lafayette, swing by Dwyer’s Café for a homespun plate lunch special.
 This staple dish often features a meat and starch covered in gravy, accompanied by a side or two of vegetables and a piece of bread.
 After all that dancing, you’ve earned it.

 Dancing the Cajun two-step at one of Lafayette's many annual cultural festivals